-- (a) The Administrator may implement procedures, forms, and written policies for administering the provisions of the Business Income Tax Law and Personal Income Tax Law. - (b) The Administrator will coordinate with Metro to adopt administrative rules relating to matters within the scope of this chapter to administer compliance with the Business Income Tax Law and Personal Income Tax Law.
+- (a) The Administrator may adopt procedures, forms, and written policies to administer the provisions of the Business Income Tax Law and Personal Income Tax Law. - (b) The Administrator will coordinate with Metro to adopt administrative rules relating to matters within the scope of this chapter to administer compliance with the Business Income Tax Law and Personal Income Tax Law.
+[Ord.
+23-1492.]